Jobs After BSc Agriculture: Government, Private & High-Paying Careers

 Also Read: Computer Science Engineering (CSE) Syllabus and Subjects

 While it is a common conception that Agriculture courses have a limited scope, graduates in this arena of study can actually have a wide range of sectors as they are well-versed in multidisciplinary fields such as plant biochemistry, horticulture, animal sciences, entomology, agriculture economics, biotechnology, soil sciences, plant breeding and genetics, agronomy, plant pathology and much more.
-There are specialised postgraduate courses under the domain of agriculture that one can choose from and you can also discover plenty of jobs after BSc Agriculture as well.
-Before listing down the major career opportunities, let’s take a look at the prominent master’s degrees in Agriculture and its varied specializations:
+There are specialised postgraduate courses under the domain of agriculture that one can choose from, and you can also discover plenty of jobs after a BSc Agriculture as well.
+Before listing down the major career opportunities, let’s take a look at the prominent master’s degrees in Agriculture and their varied specialisations:

 Here are the top universities you can consider for master’s degrees in Agriculture: